How To Set Up A Google My Business Page

 - Appointment URL – you can also set an appointment URL to make it even easier for customers to book your services

 - Reviews – Google reviews are an important part of GMB.
 Encourage your customers to write positive reviews on Google so you have a five star rating.
 Testimonials are a powerful way to show how your business is appreciated.
+Don't forget, respond to every review, especially any bad ones to show potential customers that you are committed to delivering customer service excellence, even post-sale.

 The work is not over even when you’ve created your Google My Business page and filled in your business’ information.
 There are a number of features that are worth keeping an eye on.
 For example, people can write reviews about your business and this gives you the chance to interact with them, whether the review is positive or negative.